xinyebei/CIKM2025-FinVolutionWorkshop/README.md

 - **Qiyi LI**, Visual Algorithm Senior Expert at FinVolution Group, holds a master's degree from Shanghai Jiao Tong University, with expertise in OCR and facial recognition-related algorithms and applications.
 - **Yangjun MAO**, Visual Algorithm Engineer at FinVolution Group, holds a master's degree from Zhejiang University, with expertise in computer vision and multimodality.
 - **Boyi NI**, Algorithm Scientist at FinVolution Group, holds a Ph.D. degree from Tsinghua University, with expertise in research and application of NLP technologies.
+- **Kaipeng Zheng**，currently pursuing a Ph.D. at Shanghai Innovation Institute, pursuing excellence in practical AI technologies.
+- **Junyang Ding**，MSc in Computer Science at the University of Malaya, Kaggle Competitions Master focusing on deep learning and multimodal AI.
+- **Shihang LI**, Algorithm Engineer at Guangdong Laboratory of Artificial Intelligence and Digital Economy (SZ), holds a master's degree from China University of Geosciences (Wuhan), with expertise in computer vision.

 ### ORGANIZER
 <img src="https://youke1.picui.cn/s1/2025/10/15/68ef71ee94c22.png" width="30%">